Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above - Greatest Minds and Ideas.md

 # Above - Greatest Minds and Ideas

+*Note in progress - just some rough notes aggregating ideas on greatest minds in history from Will Durant*
 ## Chapter Two - The Ten "Greatest" Thinkers

 Will Durant, Historian, 1968 - "The basic phenomenon of our time is not Communism; it's the decline of religious belief..."